Why do you write about mental health so much in your books?

 I'm on a mission to reduce the global suicide rate to zero.
 Yes, I know that's a lofty goal but I believe it's a do-able one.
 Probably not in my lifetime but it is possible.

 I believe the way we do that is twofold: those of us who live with Depression need to express ourselves and tell our stories.
 To lessen our own self-stigma and shame.
 This will make the topic of Depression less taboo and the more we talk about it, the easier it becomes for people to ask for help.
 Also, the easier it becomes to ask others if they're okay.
+And to receive honest, no bullshit answers.

 Both of these things make it easier for us to help each other and build a world that celebrates each other's differences, rather than denigrating them.